 The Highwood Land team identified a need for Eastleigh Borough Council to deliver some 3000 new homes, including affordable homes and those that met the needs of older residents within its next Local Plan, so we set to work to find a suitable solution.
-The North Stoneham Park project will deliver in excess of 1100 new homes for the community.
+The North Stoneham Park project would, when complete, deliver in excess of 1100 new homes for the community.

 We identified four potential sites within the borough, including North Stoneham Park – a site with multiple landowners, including two local authorities, and an acquisition we knew would prove a challenging undertaking.
 The most significant issue was the sports pitches that occupied a large area of land within the site.

 However, we devised a strategy that entailed the Highwood team working alongside Sport England to agree a suitable approach to our plan.
 Our solution was to acquire additional land close by and to deliver a completely new sports hub that would not only replace the existing grounds, but create marvellous sporting facilities for the local community to enjoy.